syncfusion-content/uwp-docs/uwp/Carousel/Selecting-Item.md

 ## Navigating to next item

-`MoveNext` method is used to select next item of the selected item in `UWP Carousel`.
+`MoveNext` method is used to select next item of the selected item in UWP Carousel.

 {% tabs %}